-Witching Metal is the first demo
+Witching Metal is the first

-the next step.
+to the next step.
 Though crude, the cover art represents the sound, perfectly.
 The line-up of Angelripper, Aggressor and Witchhunter

 were among the first to step into the raging fires of Hell and to make a blood oath to Satan, himself, vowing to visit the

-curse of Black Metal upon the mortal realm.
+curse of black metal upon the mortal realm.

 The sound quality is really shoddy, with everything coming together in